lawrie/blackicemx_nmigen_examples/README.md

 This is a [tiny 8-bit cpu](https://github.com/jbush001/MiteCPU) with a python assembler.

-The least significant bits of the accumulator are mapped to the cpu.
+The least significant bits of the accumulator are mapped to the leds, so programs can flash the leds.

 Assemble programs with assemble.py and run them with mitecpu.py.

+The CPU has a Harvard architecture with a maximum of 256 instructions, and 256 8-bit data items.
+Instructions are 11 bits.
+Instructions execute in 2 clock cycles, or one clock cycle if the negative edge triggers data accesses.
+Instructions have a 3-bit opcode and an 8 bit operand, which is usually a memory address.
+There are just 7 opcodes.
+There are three 8-bit registers: ip (instructon pointer), acc (accumulator) and index (index register).

+MiteCPU is used as a wishbone master in the wishbone examples below.

 ### opc